Hybrid-Attention Guided Network with Multiple Resolution Features for Person Re-Identification: The Proposed Method

 \subsection{Hybrid-Attention Mechanism}

-Hybrid-Attention Mechanism(HAM) contains two modules: Spatial Attention Module (SAM) and Channel Attention Module (CAM)~\cite{69}.
-Because our features are obtained by fusing different resolutions of features, we expect to mine features with strong semantic expression in spatial dimension by using SAM.
-Since the connection operation expands the dimension of channels after feature fusion, as a result the relevance and importance of different channels can be explored by using CAM.
+Hybrid-Attention Mechanism (HAM) consists of a CAM and a SAM, in which the CAM explores the correlation between channels and the SAM explores the strong semantic features within the spatial dimension.

 \textbf{Spatial Attention Module (SAM)}.
 We exploit the relationship of feature space to generate spatial attention map.
-SAM mainly focuses on `where' the significant part of the feature is.
-We first use average pooling and maximum pooling to obtain two different kinds of information of features, and connect them according to channels as the initial effective features of our spatial attention.
-Then our final spatial attention map can be generated by using convolution operations and sigmoid function.
-Details of the operation are described below.

-The pipeline of SAM is shown in Figure~\ref{fig:SAM}, by using two different pooling operations, two two-dimensional features from the original features can be generated, denoted as $F_{max}^{SAM}$ and $F_{avg}^{SAM}$.
-Then we connect these two features and generate the final two-dimensional spatial attention map by using the convolution operation and sigmoid function.
-Thus, the finally spatio-temporal attention can be defined as: where $\sigma$ is the sigmoid function and $f$ means the convolution layer.
+The pipeline of SAM is shown in Figure~\ref{fig:SAM}.
+By using two different pooling operations, two two-dimensional context descriptors from the original feature maps can be generated, denoted as $F_{max}^{SAM}$ and $F_{avg}^{SAM}$.
+Then we connect these two features and generate the final two-dimensional spatial attention map by using the convolution layer and sigmoid function.
+Thus, the finally spatial attention can be defined as: where $\sigma$ is the sigmoid function, $f$ means the convolution layer and $A \leftarrow B$ means to connect $B$ to the end of $A$ by channel.

 \textbf{Channel Attention Module (CAM)}.
-The channel attention map can be generated through the inter-channel relationships of features.
-Since the connection operation expands the dimension of channels after the feature fusion, we need to weight each channel to find the channels that are helpful to identify person's ID.
-Since each channel of the feature map is considered to be a feature detector, it is mainly concerned with ‘what’ the noteworthy content in the input image for the channel attention is.
-In order to get the channel attention map, we also use maximum pooling and average pooling to obtain different types of information in the feature map.

-As shown in Figure~\ref{fig:CAM}, we first get different information of the channels through the operations of maximum pooling and average pooling, denoted as $F_{max}^{CAM}$ and $F_{avg}^{CAM}$.
-And then we obtain the channel attention map through a shared multi-layer linear operation, which includes two linear layers and Re-Lu activation functions.
-Later, the final channel attention map can be obtained by adding these two kinds of information.
-The final attention calculation can be briefly expressed as: where $\sigma$ represents the sigmoid function and $f_{multi}$ represents the shared multi-layer linear.
+The channel attention map can be generated through the inter-channel relationship of features.
+As shown in Figure~\ref{fig:CAM}, we first get different 1D context descriptors through the operations of max-pooling and avg-pooling, denoted as $F_{max}^{CAM}$ and $F_{avg}^{CAM}$.
+And then we obtain the channel attention map through a shared multi-layer perception, which includes two fully connected layers and ReLU activation functions.
+The final channel attention confidence map can be briefly expressed as: where $\sigma$ represents the sigmoid function and $f_{multi}$ represents the shared multi-layer perception.